Fudgy Picnic Chocolate Cake

 Tips for Picnic Chocolate Cake

-As mentioned above, this is a super easy chocolate cake recipe.
-It doesn’t require any special techniques and bakes effortlessly.
+As mentioned above, this is an easy chocolate cake recipe.
+It doesn't require any special techniques and bakes effortlessly.
 Here are a few observations made during the testing of this recipe:

-• Electric Mixer: If you use a mixer to blend the ingredients, it will add air to the cake and have a higher rise.
+• Electric Mixer: If you use a mixer to blend the ingredients, it will incorporate more air into the cake, resulting in a higher rise.
 Mixing for 2 minutes is usually sufficient.

 • Mixing by Hand: My preferred way of making this cake is mixing the ingredients by hand with a whisk (for the dry ingredients) and then a spoon or spatula to make the batter.
-It gives the cake a more dense texture and fudgy crumb.
+It gives the cake a denser texture and a fudgy crumb.

 • Chocolate Chips: As we are not frosting this picnic cake, including chocolate chips in the batter provides a richer chocolate experience.